Kepler–Poinsot polyhedron: History

-Most, if not all, of the Kepler-Poinsot polyhedra were known of in some form or other before Kepler.
+Most, if not all, of the Kepler–Poinsot polyhedra were known of in some form or other before Kepler.
 A small stellated dodecahedron appears in a marble tarsia (inlay panel) on the floor of St. Mark's Basilica, Venice, Italy.
 It dates from the 15th century and is sometimes attributed to Paolo Uccello.

-In his Perspectiva corporum regularium (Perspectives of the regular solids), a book of woodcuts published in 1568, Wenzel Jamnitzer depicts the great stellated dodecahedron and a great dodecahedron (both shown below).
-There is also a truncated version of the small stellated dodecahedron.
+In his Perspectiva corporum regularium, a book of woodcuts published in 1568, Wenzel Jamnitzer depicts the great stellated dodecahedron and a great dodecahedron.
 It is clear from the general arrangement of the book that he regarded only the five Platonic solids as regular.

 The small and great stellated dodecahedra, sometimes called the Kepler polyhedra, were first recognized as regular by Johannes Kepler around 1619.
 He obtained them by stellating the regular convex dodecahedron, for the first time treating it as a surface rather than a solid.
 He noticed that by extending the edges or faces of the convex dodecahedron until they met again, he could obtain star pentagons.
 Further, he recognized that these star pentagons are also regular.
-In this way he constructed the two stellated dodecahedra.
+In this way, he constructed the two stellated dodecahedra.
 Each has the central convex region of each face "hidden" within the interior, with only the triangular arms visible.
 Kepler's final step was to recognize that these polyhedra fit the definition of regularity, even though they were not convex, as the traditional Platonic solids were.

-In 1809, Louis Poinsot rediscovered Kepler's figures, by assembling star pentagons around each vertex.
+In 1809, Louis Poinsot rediscovered Kepler's figures by assembling star pentagons around each vertex.
 He also assembled convex polygons around star vertices to discover two more regular stars, the great icosahedron and great dodecahedron.
 Some people call these two the Poinsot polyhedra.
 Poinsot did not know if he had discovered all the regular star polyhedra.
 Three years later, Augustin Cauchy proved the list complete by stellating the Platonic solids, and almost half a century after that, in 1858, Bertrand provided a more elegant proof by faceting them.
 The following year, Arthur Cayley gave the Kepler–Poinsot polyhedra the names by which they are generally known today.
 A hundred years later, John Conway developed a systematic terminology for stellations in up to four dimensions.
-Within this scheme the small stellated dodecahedron is just the stellated dodecahedron.
+Within this scheme, the small stellated dodecahedron is just the stellated dodecahedron.